bioFAM/scDoRI/README.md

 - `ATAC`: an AnnData `.h5ad` object with **cells × peaks** accessibility matrix
   - Peaks must include genomic coordinates in `.var` (columns: `chr`, `start`, `end`)

 These datasets must be paired — i.e., RNA and ATAC should come from the **same cells**.
+Make sure that **.X** of anndata objects contain raw counts.

 ## Installation